About Sado Gold Mine

 The 400-year history of Sado Gold Mine

-The Sado Gold Mine is said to have been founded in 1601 by three mountain masters.
+Aikawa Gold and Silver Mine is said to have been founded in 1601 by three mountain masters.

 In 1603, the Sado Magistrate's Office was established under the direct control of the Tokugawa shogunate, and the production of gold coins was also carried out, supporting the finances of the Edo shogunate.